 The faculty in the CON have established a grade of 'B' as the minimum acceptable grade for all courses with the prefix of NURS.
-A grade of 'C' is acceptable in INDI 6000/8000.
-A student who earns a grade less than "B" for NURS courses or less than "C" in INDI 6000/8000 cannot progress into courses for which such a course is a prerequisite.
+A grade of 'C' is acceptable in INDI 6000.
+A minimum grade of "B" is acceptable in INDI 8000.
+A student who earns a grade less than "B" for NURS courses or less than "C" in INDI 6000 or "B" in INDI 8000 cannot progress into courses for which such a course is a prerequisite.